Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Our Proposed Estimator: Design-based Supervised Learning

-\begin{definition}[Design-based Semi-Supervised Learning Estimator] We first construct the bias-corrected pseudo-outcome $\widetilde{Y}_{i}^k$ as in equation~\eqref{eq:pseudo} using K-fold cross-fitting.
-Then, we define the design-based semi-supervised (DSL) estimator for logistic regression coefficient $\beta$ to be a solution to the following moment equations.
+\begin{definition}[Design-based Supervised Learning Estimator] We first construct the bias-corrected pseudo-outcome $\widetilde{Y}_{i}^k$ as in equation~\eqref{eq:pseudo} using K-fold cross-fitting.
+Then, we define the design-based supervised (DSL) estimator for logistic regression coefficient $\beta$ to be a solution to the following moment equations.

 \end{definition}

 Proposition~\ref{pro1} (proof in supplement) shows that the DSL estimator is consistent and provides valid confidence intervals when the gold-standard probability is known to researchers, without requiring the correct specification of the supervised machine learning method. \begin{proposition} Under Assumption~\ref{assum-1}, when the DSL estimator is fitted with the cross-fitting approach (Algorithm~\ref{alg:dsl}), estimated coefficients $\widehat{\beta}$ are consistent and asymptotically normal.